hotta/ansible-centos8/roles/wordpress/README.md

 Visit http://wordpress.local/wp-admin/ and you will see login page.

 ![Screenshot](https://github.com/hotta/images/blob/master/wp-login.png?raw=true)
 There already be the OTP input area but it is disabled by default.
-Input user id and password defined as WP_ADMIN_USER / WP_ADMINPASS in host_vars/localhost.yml.
+Input user id and password defined as WP_ADMIN_USER / WP_ADMINPASS in group_vars/all or host_vars/localhost.yml (if any).
 Login as the administrator, then select "Edit Profile" in "Hello (YOURNAME)" at the top right.

 ![Screenshot](https://github.com/hotta/images/blob/master/wp-otp-set.PNG?raw=true)